getappmap/appmap-node/README.md

 - Instruments all the files under current directory that aren't node_modules.
 - Only captures named `function`s and methods.
 - CommonJS only.
-- Only whole process recording.
+- Only whole process recording and Jest per-test recordings.
 - No metadata or classmap generation yet.
 - No exception support.